 Install Vivado, Xilinx SDK, and Petalinux

 These are the three main tools used in the development of applications for the Eclypse Z7:

 - Xilinx SDK is required to develop software for bare-metal and Linux-based applications.

-- Xilinx Vivado can be used to create custom hardware platforms, for use in standalone, bare-metal, and Linux-based applications.
+- Xilinx Vivado can be used to create custom hardware platforms for use in standalone, bare-metal, and Linux-based applications.

 Petalinux 2019.1 can be downloaded from Xilinx's website, and detailed installation instructions can be found in Xilinx User Guide 1144.
 Note that Petalinux is only supported in Linux-based operating systems.
-Windows users are recommended to either use a dual-boot setup or virtual machine.
+Windows users are recommended to use a dual-boot setup or a virtual machine.
 These requirements are further described in UG1144.
-At time of writing, materials for the Eclypse Z7 are only supported in Petalinux 2019.1.
+At the time of writing, materials for the Eclypse Z7 are only supported in Petalinux 2019.1.

 Running a Zmod Demo